google/or-tools/ortools/sat/docs/troubleshooting.md

 A good explanation of the log can be found in the [cpsat-primer](https://github.com/d-krupke/cpsat-primer/blob/main/understanding_the_log.md).

+## Exporting the model

+As seen in the [model section](model.md), the model is stored as a protocol buffer object.
+This protocol buffer can be exported using the command `model.ExportToFile(filename)` and `model.exportToFile(filename)` in java.

+if filename ends with `.txt` or `.textproto`, the model will be written using the protocol buffer text format.
+Otherwise, the binary format will be used.

+Note that the binary format is not human readable, but takes less space.

 ## Improving performance with multiple workers

 CP-SAT is built with parallelism in mind.
 While you can achieve a good solution